 Alternate Olivia Brereton is lovely as the innocent Christine Daae.
 By the time she sings Wishing you Were Somehow Here Again she is overwhelmed with despair and uncertainty but matures with growing resolution.
 Simon Bailey is a boyish, honorable, and at times impatient Raoul, though sometimes his singing is slightly erratic.

 The rest of the cast is good.
 Angela M Caesar sings her songs well enough as Carlotta, though she is a bit breathy at other times in the musical.
 Andy Hockley and Simon Green sadly did not leave much of an impression as the managers and produced a rather dry Notes.
 Elizabeth Marsh did not give a subtle portrayal of Madame Giry and her outbursts were sudden.

 If I do have a problem with the production values it is that a lot happens on the stage.
 What struck me about the London production was there were moments when a lot of the stage was in darkness whilst the actors would only use a portion of the stage.
 A lot of the scenes were therefore minimalistic, set-wise, and it gave the musical an enigmatic edge.
 In this production the stage was taken up by circular, rotating walls that moved around the stage and revealed scenes from within.
 Together with other sets they did look cheap, whilst taking away the mystery from the musical.

 Overall I do think this is a good production, and the changes to the original production do not instantly make this production bad.
 The lead performances and a number of the special effects alone, make this musical worth seeing for itself.
 For newcomers this is worth a Low Full Price just to hear the music.
-I myself am glad that I saw it but would have rather paid to see it at a High Matinee.
+I myself am glad that I saw it but would have rather paid to see it at a high Bargain.